 Do most graduates enter the academic field?

-Submit a Change of Major form which can be found on The Graduate School's website under Current Students, Enrollment Forms.
+Information about Change of Major can be found on The Graduate School's website under Current Students, Change of Major/Degree.
 Do not submit a second application as this will only create a duplicate record.
-The address for submission is at the top of the Change of Major form.
 There is no application fee since you would have already paid it once as a graduate student.

 The Pennsylvania State University